SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 "Oh, you know what would be absolutely delightful, if we went on a spa-date before you model the dress.
 Doesn't that sound like such fun?"

-"What do you mean by spa... *date*?"
+"What do you mean by spa… *date*?"

 I avert my gaze and speak a little softer, "Well, 'date' could mean a lot of things."